 At the point of sale, our retail distributors collect customer funds for purchases of new cards and balance reloads and then remit these funds directly to the banks that issue our cards.
-During the first quarter of 2014, we transitioned our card issuing program with GE Capital Bank to our subsidiary bank.
 Our retail distributors' remittance of these funds takes an average of two business days.